-Kitchen tools and cooking utensils are made from different materials like plastic, wood, stainless steel, aluminum and others.
+Kitchen tools and cooking utensils can be made from many different materials, such as plastic, wood, stainless steel, or aluminum.
 In recent years, silicone kitchen tools were introduced into the market.
 What makes these silicone products different or more advantageous than the others?
 Why should we use silicone kitchen tools?
 Is it safe to use these products?

 Silicone is a largely-inert, man-made compound of inorganic silicon and oxygen backbone with organic side groups that attach to the silicon atoms.
 It is found in a wide variety of forms and uses such as:

 - a sealant that is used in building construction and maintenance

 - grease that is used in plumbing which helps prevent the o-rings in kitchen and bathroom faucets from drying out and cracking

 - a component that is often found in parchment paper to prevent foods that are baked or broiled on the paper from sticking